grpappalardo/geopandas-migration-tutorial/README.md

 ![](images/russiagraphjpg.jpg)

-We will then upload, read, re-format, and plot the migration information for Kazakhstan using the file `SMPOPNETMKAZ.csv` and the same techniques as used on the Russian data so the two countries's migration trends can be compared.
+We will then upload, read, re-format, and plot the migration data for Kazakhstan using the file `SMPOPNETMKAZ.csv` and the same techniques as used on the Russian data so the two countries's migration trends can be compared.

 Import and read the file.
 ```